sharetribe/flex-docs/src/docs/concepts-messages/email-notifications/index.md

 [Console](https://flex-console.sharetribe.com/) to manage the built-in email notifications.
-You can customise built-in emails using the [Built-in email template editor](https://flex-console.sharetribe.com/email-templates) in the Flex Console.
+You can customise built-in emails using the [Built-in email template editor](https://flex-console.sharetribe.com/email-templates) in the Sharetribe Console.
 You can find the editor in the Console under the Build section.

 The email templates use the
 [Handlebars template language](/references/email-templates/#handlebars).